Horace King (architect): Early career

-Horace King was born into slavery in 1807 in the Cheraw District of South Carolina, in present-day Chesterfield County.
+Horace King was born enslaved in 1807 in the Cheraw District of South Carolina, in present-day Chesterfield County.
 King's ancestry was a mix of African, European, and Catawba.
-Mid-20th century biographer F. L. Cherry described his complexion as showing more "Indian blood than any other."
-Taught to read and write at an early age, he had become a proficient carpenter and mechanic by his teenage years.
+Late 19th-century biographer F. L. Cherry described his complexion as showing more "Indian blood than any other."
+Taught to read and write early, King became a proficient carpenter and mechanic by his teenage years.

 Records indicate King spent his first 23 years near his birthplace, with his first introduction to bridge construction in 1824.
 In 1824, bridge architect Ithiel Town came to Cheraw to assist in the construction of a bridge over the Pee Dee River.
 While it is unknown whether King assisted in the construction of this bridge or its replacement span built in 1828, Town's lattice truss design, used in both Pee Dee bridges, became a hallmark of King's future work.

-When King's master died around 1830, King was sold to John Godwin, a contractor who also worked on the Pee Dee bridge.
+When King's enslaver died around 1830, King was sold to John Godwin, a contractor who also worked on the Pee Dee bridge.
 King may have been related to the family of Godwin's wife, Ann Wright.
 In 1832, Godwin received a contract to construct a 560 ft bridge across the Chattahoochee River from Columbus, Georgia to Girard, Alabama (today Phenix City).
 Initially living in Columbus, he moved to Girard in 1833, taking King with him.
 The pair began many other construction projects, including house building.
 They built Godwin's house first, then King's.
-This was followed by many speculative houses, and the two men completed nearly every early house in Girard.
-The Columbus City Bridge was the first known to be built by King, who likely planned the construction of the bridge and managed the slave laborers who built the span.
+Many speculative houses followed this, and the two men completed nearly every early house in Girard.
+The Columbus City Bridge was the first known to be built by King, who likely planned the bridge's construction and managed the slave laborers who built the span.